jcmunav63/school_library_oop/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Set up associations between classes and objects.
+- Add Book and Rental classes.
+- Add a basic console UI for running the app (list people, books and rentals; create people, books and rentals; quit the app).
 - We can adapt this code to use on a web app for implementing a School Library using OOP with the Ruby language.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>